How to Get Started On Crypto OTC Trading

 Step 1: Find an OTC brokering platform

 Make sure to find a reputable OTC trading desk.
-You may find them in chat rooms or other pages online.
-You may also ask recommendations from people you trust.
+You can search online, or also ask for recommendations from people you trust.
 If they have a website, make sure to check their team and backgrounds so you can take a look at their credentials.

 Step 2: Decide your terms